Close

 Video Prototype

-I created multiple script and storyboard iterations in collaboration with the stable manager.
+I created multiple iterations of the instructional video script and storyboard, in collaboration with the stable manager.
 All footage was filmed on-site at Giant City Stables and edited using iMovie.
-The result was a 4-minute instructional video demonstrating how to mount, steer, ride on the trail, and dismount a horse.

-Field Testing & Finetuning the Video
+Field Testing & Fine-Tuning the Video Intervention

 Participants